WannacryWarrior/Granular-MDC-Server-Plan-2-Onboarding/readme.md

 ## Step 3: Enable Server - Plan 2 on the Subscription

-For the Subscription that was supplied in Step 1 and Step 2 , follow the enablement steps outlined here : [Deploy Defender for Servers](https://learn.microsoft.com/en-us/azure/defender-for-cloud/tutorial-enable-servers-plan#enable-on-azure-aws-or-gcp)
+For the Subscription that was supplied in Step 1 and Step 2, follow the Defender for Cloud - Server Plan 2 enablement steps outlined here : [Deploy Defender for Servers](https://learn.microsoft.com/en-us/azure/defender-for-cloud/tutorial-enable-servers-plan#enable-on-azure-aws-or-gcp)

 ## Step 4: Update the Tag Value from "Disabled" to "Enabled" for the Machines that require Server - Plan 2